grafana/pyroscope/docs/sources/operators-guide/secure/securing-communications-with-tls.md

 #### Client flags

-You can configure TLS private keys, certificates, and CAs in a similar fashion for gRPC clients in Grafana Mimir.
+You can configure TLS private keys, certificates, and CAs in a similar fashion for gRPC clients in Grafana Fire.

 To enable TLS for a component, use the client flag that contains the suffix `*.tls-enabled=true`, for example, `-querier.frontend-client.tls-enabled=true`.

-The following Grafana Mimir components support TLS for inter-communication, which are shown with their corresponding configuration flag prefixes:
+The following Grafana Fire components support TLS for inter-communication, which are shown with their corresponding configuration flag prefixes:

 - Query scheduler gRPC client used to connect to query-frontends: `-query-scheduler.grpc-client-config.*`
 - Querier gRPC client used to connect to store-gateways: `-querier.store-gateway-client.*`